 The Two Critical Time Limits: Car Insurance and Statute of Limitations

-When dealing with a car accident injury, you have two time limits: the statute of limitations and car insurance limits.
+When asking yourself how long after a car accident can you claim an injury, there are two time limits to be aware of: the statute of limitations and car insurance limits.
 It is essential to understand these two limits because they are very different from one another, and ignoring them could result in zero compensation.

 Time Limits When Dealing with Insurance Companies